bard/emacs-run-command/README.md

 # run-command

 Emacs, the text editor where you can read mail and play Tetris, is often cast in opposition to the Unix philosophy of "do one thing well" and "combine programs".
 It's a false dichotomy.
-Emacs can do a lot _and_ can be combined usefully with other programs.
+Emacs can do a lot on its own _and_ can be combined usefully with other programs.

 `run-command` makes the combination convenient through a simple configuration format and an interaction flow that stays out of your way.
 Where you'd usually reach for a shell or look for a specialized major mode, with `run-command` you can write a short recipe and get a command that is easy to bring up, invoke, and keep track of, without leaving Emacs.